 Your One stethoscope should provide a low-noise, high-quality signal.
-However, if the stethoscope used on clothing or not applied correctly to the patient, artifact sound can be produced.
+However, if the stethoscope is used on clothing or not applied correctly to the patient, artifact sound can be produced.
 To reduce or eliminate such noise, simply apply the probe as recommended, making good skin contact with the patient.

 There are some interfering noises that can occur.
 Potential culprits are listed below, with remedies: